EricMarcantonio/Face-In/README.md.md

-# Facial Check In System Us
+# Facial Recognition Check In System

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+Originally built for a hackathon, this project aims to check users in once

 # Files